Duimon/Duimon-koko-aio/README.md

 ## Shader

-The koko-aio are bundled with RetroArch, although you may have to update your slang shaders if you are using an older version RetroArch.
+The koko-aio shaders are bundled with RetroArch, although you may have to update your slang shaders if you are using an older version RetroArch.

 ## Installation using the release zip